-Experienced Estate Planning Attorney Serving Vancouver Families
+Experienced Estate Planning Lawyer Serving Vancouver Families

 Planning your estate when you’re healthy in mind and body is the smartest financial decision you can make.
 After all, you’ve worked hard to earn what you have and provide a stable life for your family.
 Why let unforeseen events derail your progress and accomplishments?
 Attorney James Mayhew helps clients take stock of their assets and devise a plan for protecting their nest eggs.